 Historian and guide Thom Johnson presents and recounts the history of Bannerman’s Island, with its castle-like structure looming in the Hudson River.
-Originally built to resemble a Scottish castle and to store military goods for the government, Thom shares the fascinating story of this mysterious island.
+Originally built to resemble a Scottish castle and to store military goods for the government, Thom shares the fascinating story of this mysterious island and its abandoned arsenal.

 Thom Johnson will join us again on Saturday, 22 July, to take us on a tour of Bannerman’s Island.